 Armed in thick leather gloves, with medical equipment that could be needed in a variety of avian emergencies, the Perrones found instead a kind of comedy in play, rather than a tragedy, though the two males might have severely injured one another.

-"It's bald eagle nesting season here in the New River Gorge National River, and yesterday two adult males took exception to each other and decided to fight it out," Perrone wrote afterward in her rescue log.
+"It's bald eagle nesting season here in the New River Gorge National Park and Preserve, and yesterday two adult males took exception to each other and decided to fight it out," Perrone wrote afterward in her rescue log.

 "Normally this happens over water or in a more open area, but these two decided to grab each other's talons over the mountains surrounding the New River Gorge Bridge."